-Measurements were taken on eggs of Chrysemys picta, the paintenance turtle, from different nests (Table 2).
-The eggs of this turtle not numerous in the area studied.
+Measurements were taken on eggs of Chrysemys picta, the painted turtle, from different nests (Table 2).
+The eggs of this turtle were not numerous in the area studied.
 Only thirty-two eggs were found and two of these had been attacked by ants.
-Ants are apparent fond of dried turtle eggs.
-In several of the nests examined colors of small red ants were actively removing bit by bit the contents one or more of the eggs.
-These eggs were quite dry and were probases when first attacked by the ants.
-No definite conclusions were as to the actual destruction caused by these ants.
-No ants were served entering fresh healthy eggs, however.
-Whether these eggs were dried or healthy when first attacked was not determined all probability the ant should not be accused of destroying the eggs.
+Ants are apparently fond of dried turtle eggs.
+In several of the nests examined colonies of small red ants were actively removing bit by bit the contents of one or more of the eggs.
+These eggs were quite dry and were probably so when first attacked by the ants.
+No definite conclusions were made as to the actual destruction caused by these ants.
+No ants were observed entering fresh healthy eggs, however.
+Whether these eggs were dried or healthy when first attacked was not determined.
+In all probability the ant should not be accused of destroying the eggs but lauded for their activity in removing the remains of dried eggs.

 In eleven of the eggs a number of small white larvae were found.
 The number varied from fifteen to thirty-eight per egg.
-In order secure the adult stage, a number of these larvae were placed their food supply in a container protected from the light.
-In larvae formed pupae in eight hours.
-The adults, small active emerged in a few days and were found moving nervously about their birthplace.
+In order to secure the adult stage, a number of these larvae were placed with their food supply in a container protected from the light.
+The larvae formed pupae in eight hours.
+The adults, small active flies emerged in a few days and were found moving nervously about in their birthplace.

-These flies probably deposit their eggs on the surface of the exwhen it is laid.
+These flies probably deposit their eggs on the surface of the egg when it is laid.
 They would have some difficulty in penetrating the well formed mud seal protecting the nest.
-No flies were observed the act of depositing eggs.
+No flies were observed in the act of depositing eggs.

 Undoubtedly man is the greatest enemy of the turtle.
-Although the slider turtles are an important food crop of the lake, the fishermed dig thousands of eggs annually.
+Although the slider turtles are an important food crop of the lake, the fishermen dig thousands of eggs annually.
 They are supposed to make excellent fish bait.
-These fishermen often use several hundred eggs in morning to bait their trot lines.
-Unfortunately, the best eggs baiting are those of the large slider turtles.
+These fishermen often use several hundred eggs in one morning to bait their trot lines.
+Unfortunately, the best eggs for baiting are those of the large slider turtles.
 Several thousand pounds of the dressed meat of this turtle are shipped from the lake each year.
 The eggs of the worthless musk turtle cannot be used successfully for bait because of their hard shell.

 Children of all ages engage in prolonged turtle egg hunts during the summer months.
-The eggs are collected and sold to the fisherment for fifteen to twenty cents per hundred.
-These enthusiastic exchanges follow the turtles into the fields, break open the carapace with a hammer, remove the eggs, and leave the turtles to die.
-One farmer said they had killed so many turtles in his field that his multiverefused to plow."
+The eggs are collected and sold to the fishermen for fifteen to twenty cents per hundred.
+These enthusiastic egg hunters follow the turtles into the fields, break open the carapace with a hammer, remove the eggs, and leave the turtles to die.
+One farmer said they had killed so many turtles in his field that his mule "refused to plow."